 ADMISSION REQUIREMENTS FOR YEAR III SECOND-ENTRY PROGRAMS

-Years 3 and 4: A minimum of twenty courses (including four Social Work courses, a statistics course, two Science courses, eleven courses from Arts, Languages and Social Sciences and Foundations of Academic Writing I (01-150) and Foundations of Academic Writing II (01-151) and) is required prior to admission to Year 3.
+Years 3 and 4: A minimum of twenty courses (including four Social Work courses, a statistics course, two Science courses, and ten courses from Arts, Languages and Social Sciences) is required prior to admission to Year 3.

 Transfer from other programs: Applicants transferring from other programs will be assessed individually by the Office of the Registrar and are subject to the same admission procedure to Year 3 as outlined above.

-Admission for University Graduates: University graduates with a three-year or General degree in Arts or Social Sciences with a minimum cumulative G.P.A. of 8.0 (70%), or an average of at least 8.0 in their last twenty courses taken, may be considered for admission to a two-year program leading to a Bachelor of Social Work (B.S.W.) degree.
-Applicants are strongly encouraged to engage in volunteer experiences in human services agencies and organizations in the community.
+Admission for University Graduates: University graduates with a three-year or General degree in Arts or Social Sciences with a minimum cumulative G.P.A. of 8.0 (70%), or an average of at least 8.0 in their last twenty courses taken, including at least one course in statistics or research methods, may be considered for admission to a two-year, four-semester program leading to a Bachelor of Social Work (B.S.W.) degree.
+Applicants should have volunteer or work experience in human service agencies and community organizations.